silentknight17/Personalised-wedding-invite/README.md

     For hoisting the input image on cloud/server
 - ### D-ID
     For generating the final personalised video from the audio generated via Play.ht
+- ###Json2Video
+    For generating the final wedding invitation video.

 - ### Google Colab
     Used because of it's preinstalled python libraries, giving access to Google Hardwares, storage in Google Drive and  free access to computing resources, and integration with other tools.Colab notebooks allows us to combine executable code and rich text in a single document, along with images, HTML, LaTeX and more
 - ### Language Used